unused1/agent-green/docs/rq1_phase2_infrastructure_decision.md

 > performance-energy comparisons across model scales, all experiments were conducted
 > on single-GPU configurations.
 While Mars server (NVIDIA RTX A5000 24GB) was
 > sufficient for 4B models (Phase 1), larger models required cloud instances with
 > greater VRAM capacity.
-Qwen3-30B-A3B experiments used RunPod A6000 (48GB) instances,
+Qwen3-30B-A3B experiments used RunPod A6000 (48GB) instances
+> with Jupyter Notebook environment for convenient file management.
+Baseline measurements
+> confirmed that Jupyter adds minimal overhead (<0.5% total system energy, <0.1% GPU
-> maintaining the single-GPU architecture to avoid introducing tensor parallelism
+> energy).
+The single-GPU architecture was maintained to avoid introducing tensor
-> as a confounding variable.
-This ensured that observed differences in energy
+> parallelism as a confounding variable.
+This ensured that observed differences in
-> consumption and performance could be attributed solely to model scale and
+> energy consumption and performance could be attributed solely to model scale and
 > architecture (dense vs MoE), not to deployment configuration.

 ---